kilamrauon/giant-clock/README.txt

 (it is possible to change the program so that this is done automatically).
 I do not use the wifi to check time, the modification of the hour is done with the first button, the modification of the minutes is done with the second button.
-The third button changes the brightness and the fourth the colour (with a regular change of colour if you select (with a regular change of colour if colour 6 is selected).
+The third button changes the brightness and the fourth the colour (with a regular change of colour if colour 6 is selected).
 The LED segments can be associated with specific connectors as shown in photo 1chiffre.jpg or be soldered.
 Each method has its pros and cons.